 The Tojoman lagoon or locally known as Malubog lagoon because of its water overcast, is home to the non-sting brown jellyfish and is one of the major attractions inside Bucas Grande.
 Getting here is a usual route in an arranged Bucas Grande tour.
 A paddler is required while at the sanctuary which cost for P100.
 Sadly, guests are no longer permitted to swim in the lagoon to avoid the jellyfish being harmed.

 TOP THINGS TO DO IN SIARGAO

-Here are top things to do and activities that are worth a try in Siargao.
+Here are the top things to do and activities that are worth a try in Siargao.

 - Go Surfing!
 Siargao is the surfing capital of the Philippines for a reason.
 Whether advanced or inexperienced, a trip to Siargao is not complete without it.
 If the rocky seabed of Cloud 9 is too harsh for you, go to Daku island.
 It has fine sands and gentle waves to suit your first surfing experience.

 - Get your perfect tan and go on an island hopping.
-The islands of Naked, Daku and Guyam are one of the Philippines’ finest.
-Start your trip to Naked island and freely bare it all, before proceeding to Daku where you can trade smiles to the friendly fishing community.
+The islands of Naked, Daku and Guyam are some of the Philippines’ finest.
+Start your trip to Naked island and freely bare it all (I’m talking about your worries hehe), before proceeding to Daku where you can trade smiles to the friendly fishing community.
 Cap off your island hopping experience by gracing on a beautiful sunset at Guyam island.
 The whole day tour would only cost for about P1,500 good for 6 persons.

 - Cliff jump at Magpupungko Tidal Pool.
 Feel the adrenaline rush on a 20-feet jump off that will take you deep into its tidal pool.